What is the law regarding Portuguese citizenship for Sephardic Jews?

 - A criminal record certificate issued by the relevant Portuguese authorities, the country of residence, or the country of origin

 - A Jewish community certificate proving Sephardic Jewish lineage of Portuguese origin.
-This can be through surname, language, genealogy or family memory.
+This can be through surname, language, genealogy, or family memory.
 The important point to reiterate here is to show a genuine family relationship link.

-This is a certificate issued by officials of a Sephardic Jewish community which is recognized under Portuguese law.
+This is a certificate issued by officials of a Sephardic Jewish community that is recognized under Portuguese law.
 In order to obtain a certificate, the following documents may be requested:

 - Evidence of the applicants’ family history in connection to the Sephardic Jewish community by means of name or genealogy